Gyanreyer/react-hover-video-player/CONTRIBUTING.md

 ## Builds

 This project uses automated builds with [Travis CI](https://travis-ci.com/).
-When a change is merged into the master branch, Travis will run all unit tests and if they pass, it will build and deploy a new version of the `react-hover-video-player` package to npm using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
+When a change is merged into the main branch, Travis will run all unit tests and if they pass, it will build and deploy a new version of the `react-hover-video-player` package to npm using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

 If you wish to do a production build locally for testing purposes: